vascode2/STM32U5-IF513-WiFi6E-TWT/README.md

 ## 📦 Resources
 * **Patches & Traces:** Available in [`docs/files`](docs/files/)
 * **Source Code:** Derived from Infineon AIROC STM32 Expansion Pack v1.7.0

+---
+*Disclaimer: This project serves as a reference implementation.
+Please refer to the official Ezurio documentation for hardware specifications.*